 The Direct Aid Program

 The Direct Aid Program (DAP) is a small grants program funded from Australia’s aid budget.
-It has the flexibility to work with local communities in developing countries on projects that reduce poverty and achieve the sustainable development goals, in ways which are consistent with Australia’s national interests.
-The program’s emphasis is on alleviating basic humanitarian hardship through projects primarily focused on practical and tangible results.
+The program provides funding to local communities to reduce poverty and achieve the sustainable development goals, in ways which are consistent with Australia’s national interests.
 Read more about DAP's worldwide activities here.

 Australian Centre for International Agricultural Research (ACIAR)